DataPreprocessing/DataCleaning/README.md

 ## Data Cleaning

-<p>Data prep is a python package for data preprocessing.
+<p>Data-cleaning is a python package for data preprocessing.
 This cleans the CSV file and returns the <b>cleaned data frame</b>.
 It does the work of imputation, removing duplicates, replacing special characters, and many more.</p>

 ## How to use: